learn-co-curriculum/course-8-module-6-connect-client-server-lab/README.md

 cd course-8-module-6-connect-client-server-lab
 ```

-### 2. Create Your Environment
+### 2. Create and Activate Your Environment

 **Using Pipenv:**

 ```bash
 pipenv install
 pipenv shell
 ```

+Or use `python -m venv` and `pip install -r requirements.txt` if preferred.

 ---

-## Running the App
+## Running the Server

 ```bash
 python server.py
 ```

-Then open `client/index.html` in your browser to view the frontend.
+This starts the Flask API at `http://127.0.0.1:5000`.

 ---

+## Viewing the Front End

+Open `client/index.html` using the **Live Server** VSCode extension (or right-click → Open with Live Server).
+This ensures the JavaScript can make cross-origin requests to the Flask API.

+---

 ## Running the Tests

-To check your work, run:
+To verify that the back-end API behaves correctly:

 ```bash
 pytest